ibm-cloud-docs/account/enterprise-tutorial.md

   * An enterprise account with the same name as your enterprise.
 This account is used for enterprise management.
   * The account that you created the enterprise from.
 Users can continue working with resources in the account unaffected.

-## Step 2.
-Create an enterprise structure with account groups
+## Create an enterprise structure with account groups
 {: #account_groups_tutorial}
 {: step}